dongwon-jeon/recipe_generator_for_inorganic_materials/README.md

-# A Recipe Generator for Inorganic Solid-Phase Materials Snthesis
+# A Recipe Generator for Inorganic Solid-Phase Materials Synthesis
 To be update.

 ### Usage: streamlit run demo.py